-A day trader who is using this strategy who is looking to go long will buy around the low price and sell at the high price.
+A day trader who is using this strategy and is looking to go long will buy around the low price and sell at the high price.

-A day trader who is using this strategy who is looking to go short will sell around the high price and buy at the low price.
+A day trader who is using this strategy and is looking to go short will sell around the high price and buy at the low price.

 Most range traders will use stop losses and limit orders to keep their trading in line with what they perceive to be happening in the market.

-A stop loss order is the point at which a position is automatically closed out if the price of the security drops below the trader’s entry point.
+A stop loss order is a point at which a position is automatically closed out if the price of the security drops below the trader’s entry point.